yash-lnxcs/combot/README.md

 ![alt text](https://github.com/yashjv8/combot/blob/main/images/image4.png)

-With this method prediction made by model is not accurate so I am trying other alternative models for better outcomes

 # 2 second We want to be able to change the metric/variable of Google Search Console’s Performance report to see how it affects the other metrics.
 For example, if we change the average position from 8.1 to 9 how it will affect all the other metrics one year ahead

 For this task, we developed 4 models for each metric.
 All models use simple neural networks.